Judicial Review – Jurisdictional Error – Unreasonableness

 - What was involved here was an issue of jurisdictional fact upon which different minds might reach different conclusions.
 The complaint of illogicality or irrationality was said to lie in the process of reasoning.
 But, the test for illogicality or irrationality must be to ask whether logical or rational or reasonable minds might adopt different reasoning or might differ in any decision or finding to be made on evidence upon which the decision is based.
 If probative evidence can give rise to different processes of reasoning and if logical or rational or reasonable minds might differ in respect of the conclusions to be drawn from that evidence, a decision cannot be said by a reviewing court to be illogical or irrational or unreasonable, simply because one conclusion has been preferred to another possible conclusion.

-On a practical level, it cautions the administrative decision-makers against taking too hard a line against applications for adjournment made by review applicants.
+On a practical level, this decision cautions the administrative decision-makers against taking too hard a line against applications for adjournment made by review applicants.
 It integrates considerations of unreasonableness, rationality and logicality in determining a jurisdictional error.
-Legal unreasonableness is invariably fact dependent and it can attach to the unreasonableness of the process or to the unreasonableness of the result.
+Legal unreasonableness is invariably fact dependent and it can attach to the unreasonableness of the processor to the unreasonableness of the result.

 ARG15 v Minister for Immigration and Border Protection (2016) 250 FCR 109